ln-12/blainder-range-scanner/README.md

 ## Installation

-To clone the repository, you need to have [Git LFS](https://git-lfs.github.com/) installed.

 ### GUI usage

 1. Clone the repository.
 This might take some time as the examples are quite large.